verb (used with object), in·voiced, in·voic·ing.

 verb (used without object), in·voiced, in·voic·ing.

 QUIZ YOURSELF ON THE MANY TYPES OF NOUNS

 Origin of invoice

-Examples from the Web for invoiced
+Example sentences from the Web for invoice

 On the drive-in, Adine stopped the car while Davy invoiced his available cash at sixty-five dollars.David Lannarck, Midget|George S. Harney

 - to present (a customer) with an invoice

 - to list (merchandise sold) on an invoice